ShadowTraffic/shadowtraffic-examples/README.md

 **Discussion**

 This example uses statistical distributions with large numbers to simulate infrequently occurring events.
 In the `audits` generator, `auditDate` is set to `now` minus a number of days.
-In the `throttle`, a similar approach is used to make sure this generator doesn't run for a number of days after.
+In the `throttleMs`, a similar approach is used to make sure this generator doesn't run for a number of days after.

 ---